one2tek/larapi/README.md

 ### Introduction
-test

 **Larapi Components** offers you to do modern API development in Laravel.

-Larapi comes included with...
+Larapi Components comes included with...
 * A modern exception handler for APIs.
 * A Controller class that gives sorting, filtering, eager loading and pagination for your endpoints.
 * A Repository class for requesting entities from your database.